International sanctions against Afghanistan: Critique

 The US sanctions on Afghan individuals, entities, and institutions for decades have complicated the reconstruction of the economic system in Afghanistan.
-The US presence in Afghanistan from 2001-2021 established a financial dependency of 75% on US assistance and foreign aid.
+The US presence in Afghanistan from 2001 to 2021 established a financial dependency of 75% on US assistance and foreign aid.
 As a consequence, when the US withdrew from Afghanistan on August 30, 2021, the Afghan economy collapsed.
 From December 2021, NGOs and news agencies reported the alarming signs of the early stages of widespread famine and the emergence of a humanitarian crisis.
 97% of the country was exposed to the risk of falling below the poverty line of $1.90 a day in the middle of 2022.
 This was also partially due to the blockade of financial and humanitarian capital flow, which can be attributed considerably to the US sanctions and deterrence from the OFAC and its fines.

 In response to the alarming predictions of a humanitarian disaster in Afghanistan, President Joe Biden issued a Fact Sheet on the Provision of Humanitarian Assistance to Afghanistan on April 13, 2022.
 In the Fact Sheet, the US government expressed its commitment to its support of the Afghan people and declared to invest 3.5 billion dollars of the frozen assets of Da Afghanistan Bank into foreign humanitarian aid directed to Afghanistan.
 This decision has been scrutinised, as several human rights agencies have insisted that personal financial assets belong and should be returned to the people of Afghanistan.

 In addition to problems surrounding US sanctions and humanitarian aid, the sanctions imposed by the US seem to constrain most economic and financial projects in Afghanistan.
 The authors from "The Human Consequences of Economic Sanctions" exemplify that in August 2021, an Indian company tasked with constructing electric utility transmission lines suspended progress on its five projects within the country, asserting that the US had effectively halted all funding channels to Afghanistan.
 Moreover, trading companies active in Afghanistan and the Afghan people themselves have difficulties understanding the full nature of permissible contact with sanctioned persons.
 It is unclear whether commercial activities are perceived as relating to the Haqqani network.
 The regulations imposed by OFAC are considered ambiguous, which further cripples the reconstruction of the economy.

-On January 1st 2023, The Washington Post on Middle Eastern Affairs states that US-led sanctions are the driving force behind mass starvation in Afghanistan.
+On January 1, 2023, The Washington Post on Middle Eastern Affairs states that US-led sanctions are the driving force behind mass starvation in Afghanistan.